-NYS Health Department and the Governor will continue to stress the importance of the CDC guidelines when participating in recreational activities that are deemed “low-risk”.
 New York State has released A Guide to Reopening New York and Building Back Better.
 Every business in Western New York, including those within the sport and recreation industry, must have a reopen plan.
-The New York State Department of Health has issued a plan template that businesses can use.
-The plan template, complemented by information generated by the Aspen Institute Sports for Society provides a good foundational point for Youth Sports Organizations to build their Return to Play plans.
+The New York State Department of Health has issued a plan template that organizations and businesses can use.
+The plan template, complemented by information generated by the Aspen Institute Sports for Society provides a good foundational point for youth sports organizations to build their Return to Play plans.

 A helpful planning resource is our Re-Open Presentation and Sample COVID-19 waiver.
 Both of these tools can be customized to meet the needs and circumstances identified through the risk assessment process highlighted by the Aspen Institute.

 Another helpful planning resource is the United Way of Buffalo and Erie County COVID-19 response page.
 If you are an organization looking for grant opportunities and general resources, please visit the WNY Nonprofit Support Group.

 An additional resource is the Keep Buffalo Niagara Working Guide.